-FINRA Opens Arbitration System to Registered Investment Advisors, Attributes
+FINRA Opens Arbitration System to Registered Investment Advisors

-FINRA still wants to expand the powers of its oversight to include investment advisors, Fienberg said the new policy doesn’t stem from the organization’s
+Though FINRA still wants to expand the powers of its oversight to include investment advisors, Fienberg said the new policy doesn’t stem from the organization’s quest for expansion.

 The actual date for the official announcement remains unknown.